vlampietti/edx_analysis/README.md

 jupyter notebook
 ```

-Along with the /env folder that you have just created, you should see this README.md file, three notebooks (.ipynb files), a requirements.txt file, and a sample_dataset.csv file.
+Along with the /env folder that you have just created, you should see this README.md file, three notebooks (.ipynb files), two python scripts (.py files), a requirements.txt file, and a sample_dataset.csv file.
 If you have no prior jupyter notebook experience, I recommend starting by opening the **startup_notebook.ipynb** file and running through the steps.
 Otherwise, the **dash_analysis.ipynb** notebook is the best place to start.

 3. To run the dashboard application, make sure your environment is activated (env) and type the following command: